 Lisa Walker has written six novels for adults and young adults, as well as an ABC Radio National play and stories published in The Age, The Big Issue, Griffith Review and the Review of Australian Fiction.
 She has a background in wilderness guiding and environmental communication and lives on the north coast of NSW.
 Her new young adult novel, The Girl with the Gold Bikini, published by Wakefield Press, is a humorous teen detective story, set on the Gold Coast.

-Remy Lai writes and draws for kids.
+Remy Lai is a new Brisbane author/illustrator.
 Her debut middle grade novel is a graphic novel/prose hybrid titled Pie in the Sky, which has received five starred trade reviews in the US, as well as a CILIP Carnegie Kate Greenaway nomination.
+The book has been shortlisted for the Readings Awards for new writers, listed in Best Books by Kirkus Reviews, won the Sid Fleischmann Humour Award.
 Her second middle-grade novel Fly on the Wall will be published in May 2020.
-REmy is published by Walker Books.
+Remy is published by Walker Books.